How To Get Wifi In A Garden Officeadmin

 You probably already know this if you have tried rejigging the router by moving it to the nearest windowsill or pointing it towards the office.
 Even if you manage to achieve a signal, it is likely to be a weak one and the movement of your router may have even adversely affected how your broadband performs.

-The last thing you want is complaints about the drop in signal and internet speed from other people in your home, which is why we have listed some ways in which it is possible to extend WiFi to outbuildings such as a garden office shed below.
+The last thing you want is complaints about the drop in signal and internet speed from other people in your home, which is why we have listed some of the best ways to extend your WiFi to an outbuilding such as a garden office shed below.

 Try a Wi-Fi extender